sunsided/k8sfwd/README.md

 ## Configuration

+The configuration is provided as a YAML file.
 If no configuration file is specified when starting the application, it will recursively look for a `.k8sfwd` file in the current directory hierarchy.
-If a file is specified on program launch, this configuration is used instead.
+If a file is specified on program launch, that configuration is used instead.

+See [`k8sfwd-example.yaml`](k8sfwd-example.yaml) for an example.

 ```yaml
 ---